 ‘I am strict on taking my fish oil in the morning, aminos throughout the day, and a protein shake post-workout.’

-Brooke Wells’s Fitness Routine
+Brooke Wells’s Workout Routine

 Wells trains 3x a day, 3 days per week, totalling more than 5 hours per day.
 She then trains 2x per day, 2 days per week and swims 1 day.
 Sunday is her rest day.